hsyl20/ghc-cross-compilation/index.rst

    * ``-target host``: should always be available.
 However with stage 1 compilers we can't reuse self packages (boot libraries of the compilers and the compiler package itself) because of ABI mismatch.
-There two solutions:
+There are two
+     solutions:

-     * a second set of boot libraries need to be built for the host just as if we were building a stage 2 compiler (hence it may require reinstallable boot libraries)
+     * a second set of boot libraries needs to be built for the host just as if we were building a stage 2 compiler (hence it may require reinstallable boot libraries)